entropia64x/neoquestII/README.md

 ## Faerieland
 ```
-Faerieland start point to Gustano (potion's trader in Northern Watchtower)
+From the Faerieland start point to Gustano (potion trader in Northern Watchtower).
 2222288882888888444448888888222228888886

-Gustano to Calam (weapon's trader)
+From Gustano to Calam (weapon trader).
-(2 units below the stairs entrance in the first floor)
+(2 units below the stairs entrance on the first floor.)
 75122

-1 unit above Calam (trader) to somewhere near Fallen angel
+From 1 unit above Calam (trader) to somewhere near Fallen Angel.
-Fight at level 52
+Fight at level 52.
 666222626262622666222288228222266633662888888447744488

-Go right to find Vilaria
+Go right to find Vilaria.

-1 unit left of Vilaria to Cumulonimbus
+From 1 unit left of Vilaria to Cumulonimbus.
 22222266282826222888822822222866333366222222888266222622284444447488444777448227477744448888

-Inside Cumulonimbus to somewhere near Devilpuss
+From inside Cumulonimbus to somewhere near Devilpuss.
-Normal but fight at Level 53
+Normal mode, but fight at level 53.
 4888844447111771174715333333333511111111117444444444444444444444444444482226622222633333366222266363622226633336222884444822228444444444444444444444444471111111153333511111117744

-Go right to be outside
+Go right to exit.

-1 unit right of top right of Cumulonimbus to Caereli (trader inside Cirrus village)
+From 1 unit right of the top-right of Cumulonimbus to Caereli (trader inside Cirrus Village).
 477744447771555553535711777771144488263

-Caereli to Mekava (trader).
-Go down and left or
+From Caereli to Mekava (trader).
+Go down and left, or
 48222263

-1 unit right diagonal below Mekava to Faerie City
+From 1 unit diagonally right and below Mekava to Faerie City.
 488224477115555717177111151511117744488848884844747777771111111

-From here in normal.
+From here on, use normal mode.

-1 unit below Lusina to somewhere near Faerie thief battle #1
+From 1 unit below Lusina to somewhere near Faerie Thief battle #1.
 7117777744444471174447711115511111744825362633622288888666362244444448226333333333353

-1 unit northwest of blue pillar to 1 unit below Lusina
+From 1 unit northwest of the blue pillar to 1 unit below Lusina.
 4484444444444711551535775555511174471748453362222288222222333336226333336663362226

-1 unit below Lusina to Faerie thief battle #2
+From 1 unit below Lusina to Faerie Thief battle #2.
 3333333333333333351115555117111744777111777748448222222447482666333362222217482222

-1 unit northwest of table near Faerie thief battle #2 to 1 unit below Lusina
+From 1 unit northwest of the table near Faerie Thief battle #2 to 1 unit below Lusina.
 711115362211117444477715633571115335633662222666336226222888822844444444444444448

-1 unit below Lusina to somewhere near faerie thief battle #3
+From 1 unit below Lusina to somewhere near Faerie Thief battle #3.
 5111111111153511111111111111111115117111117777

-Go up to meet Stenvela
+Go up to meet Stenvela.
 11111111

-1 unit below Stenvela to 1 unit below Vitrini (by entropia64x)
+From 1 unit below Stenvela to 1 unit below Vitrini (by entropia64x).
 4444447711177774471557444828711111533333555551117444444444711111111115333333336222222633362222266336666226363362228448222222266633333333335551111111111777744775335577447155333335111111782877711174444447448444488211

-1 unit below Vitrini to Pant devil (right side)
+From 1 unit below Vitrini to the Pant Devil (right side).
 44444448882228444475335744444471115626335156222265351533688634477

-1 unit above downstairs icon to 1 unit below Vitrini (right side)
+From 1 unit above the downstairs icon to 1 unit below Vitrini (right side).
 2755744828487111178284471782226333333684486333355511153333333

-1 unit below vitrini to Pant devil (left side)
+From 1 unit below Vitrini to the Pant Devil (left side).
 3333333333336662226333357447533333351117828447178224471744822662843355

-1 unit above downstairs icon to 1 unit below Vitrini (left side)
+From 1 unit above the downstairs icon to 1 unit below Vitrini (left side).
 251771153362633315626335156222844444486336844447111777444444444444

-1 unit below vitrini to somewhere near terask battle #1
+From 1 unit below Vitrini to somewhere near Terask battle #1.
-(get the key pieced together by Vitrini!)
+*(Get the key pieced together by Vitrini!)*
 44444448882228884444822222222226663333333333622222222228717444444444486334822636217884751533511533688226336211117

-Go up to use the portal
+Go up to use the portal.

-Two units left of a gate, to Lyra (normal mode)
+Two units left of a gate to Lyra (normal mode).
 71111111111744444444447771111111111533335551115553333333333333333333666222666333362222222222888444444444482222222222263515711571533362222666226535511111111144863622284444822228444444451111111551533622222222263336

-1 unit right of Lyra to King Terask (The final battle) (thanks hey3423)
+From 1 unit right of Lyra to King Terask (the final battle). *(Thanks, hey3423.)*
 51111111111152888888
 ```